 2.4.
 After you have a service key, set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the absolute path to the service account key file (citation)

 2.5.
 In your Terra on Google Workspace, use the file management system or data table to find the URL for the data you wish to copy to Azure.

 2.6.
 Select View this file in the Google Cloud Storage Browser.

 2.7.
 Click on the file and copy the Authenticated URL.
 It will start with ‘https://’

 Use AzCopy to move data from Google Cloud to Azure:

-3. Now that you can authenticate into both cloud storage containers, open your local terminal to use azcopy to perform the data copy.
+3. Now that you can authenticate into both cloud storage containers, use azcopy in your local terminal to copy the data.
 Be mindful that this will incur egress charges.
-Azure generally charges $0.08 and Google charges $0.11 for egress 1 GB of data (citation).
+Azure generally charges $0.08, and Google charges $0.11 to egress 1 GB of data (citation).

 azcopy copy 'https://storage.cloud.google.com/<bucket-name>/<directory-name>'